-This approach accommodates emerging requirements to get a range of release dates.
+This approach accommodates emerging requirements to arrive at a range of release dates.
 Then you can tell the customer that the release will very likely be within this range.
 The team, and particularly the ScrumMaster, should help stakeholders understand this as a benefit rather than as just an “unfortunate fuzziness.”

 The approach here is analogous to weather forecasts: there is a 60% chance that it will rain today and a 40% change that it will not.
-In the same way, the Release Range can be presented to the stakeholders.
+In the same way, the team can introduce the Release Range to stakeholders.
 There is an 80% chance that the release will be ready on day X and a 20% chance that it will be delayed to day Y.

-Sometimes stakeholders, however, want an exact date: for example, if the product is to be released in some event such as a trade show.
-If this is the case, you might be tempted to use the pessimistic estimate.
+Sometimes stakeholders, however, want an exact date: for example, if the company is to release the product at a trade show.
+This may tempt to use the pessimistic estimate.
 However, this sets up a fixed-cost fixed-scope release plan and may limit the Product Owner’s ability to change the Product Backlog ordering to take advantage of emergent opportunities in the market.
 The pessimistic number does not in any case represent an exact guaranteed date, and sometimes it’s as undesirable to deliver early as to deliver late.
 Such highballing of the estimates almost always signals the tacit desire for a commitment, and agile teams should avoid it.
 Such thinking kills kaizen mind.

 Hard deadlines do exist in the real world, however.
 You may need to have that demo ready in time for that trade show.
 Impending legislation may force the enterprise to change its software to be compliant with the law (at this writing, investment banks are scrambling to meet a deadline for the implementation or United States IRS 871(M) for which the deadline has already passed).
 However, there are never hard guarantees in complex development.
 The Product Owner can manage risk by positioning items appropriately on the Product Backlog, so they come to the top and enter a Sprint in time for timely deployment.

-If there are no historic data of velocities of the teams, then knowledge from previous similar developments in the same domain could be used.
-Of course, in this case, it should be made visible that the estimates are not based on historic data and are likely to be unreliable.
+If there are no historic data of velocities of the teams, then the team can apply knowledge from previous similar developments in the same domain.
+Of course, in this case, the team should make it visible that the estimates are based on limited historic data and are likely to be unreliable.
 On the other hand, in this case, the Product Owner might want to be flexible with the release scope.
-Some features might need to be dropped out from the release, if it seems that the release would otherwise be late.
+It might make sense to drop features from the release to avoid delivering late.
 In all such cases it is best to defer to the Development Team as the authority on these estimates and their reliability (see Pigs Estimate).

-The Scrum Team should revisit Release Range estimates should be revisited regularly.
+The Scrum Team should revisit Release Range estimates regularly.
 As development goes forward the ranges can become more focused.

-You can do an analogous calculation for fixed-date planning, to report a range of PBIs that might be delivered by a given deadline.
+You can do an analogous calculation for fixed-date planning, to report a range of PBIs that the team might deliver by a given deadline.

-Picture from http://tropicalstormrisk.com.
+Picture from: The Scrum Patterns Group (James Coplien).
 Solution sketch courtesy of Mike Cohn.